-Now that I’m planning to teach my own children at home, I often think about those barren walls and the learning atmosphere I want to establish for my children.
-I understand the desire to clear out the stuff.
+Now that I’m planning to teach my own children at home I understand the desire to declutter.
 My children’s minds get overloaded with all of the colors and designs around them.
 The problem now is not cutesy posters on the wall.
 The problem is toys, books, clothes….

 Like that teacher many years ago, I want to inspire others, a movement of sorts, to simplify their homes for their children’s sake.
 Clutter can have a big impact on a child’s ability to learn: and on your health!

 The atmosphere in our homes is set by us, the mothers.
 When we are stressed, a feeling of stress emanates from the walls.
 When we are peaceful and happy, joy fills the air.
 When our homes are cluttered, moms are impacted the most.
 We often bear the weight of cleaning and organizing,, and with so much stuff to take care of, it becomes a never-ending job.
 Becoming the Stuff Manager takes precious time away from our families.
 Also, clutter raises our cortisol levels, making us more stressed (source.)
 We end up spinning our wheels because we are overwhelmed by the chaos in our homes.

 One study showed that women with clutter issues had similar cortisol levels as people with chronic fatigue, PTSD, and higher-mortality rates.
 It was suggested (in jest) that clutter come with a warning label like cigarettes. (source).
 This doesn’t seem like a peaceful home atmosphere to me!
 Learning requires the presence of joy and the absence of stress.
 When we are so overwhelmed by the extra stuff in our homes, our children’s ability to learn is sabotaged.